hzheng56/Comp3430/A2/README.md

 - Course: COMP3430, section A02/B04
 - Instructor: Franklin Bristow
 - Assignment: Assignment 2
-- Remarks: This is the description file for Assignment 2 Question 2.
+- Remarks: This is the description file for Assignment 2.

 ### Operation procedure on Terminal: